drzdo/immersive_morrowind_llm_ai/README.md

 A. Yes.
 Please include the link to this repository.

 Q. Is there a more user-friendly guide?\
-A. I encourage somebody from the communite to prepare it.
+A. I encourage somebody from the community to prepare it.
 If you do - please send me the link, I'll attach it here.

 Q. Can another LLM/STT/TTS system get integrated?\
 A. Yes, it should be easy to do, feel free to check out the code.